 For a long time (and even today) people were given the simple advice to exercise more and eat less to lose weight.
 Judging by the skyrocketing obesity rates, this simple advice hasn’t worked.
 In reality successful weight loss is much more complicated, involving a number of interrelated factors.
+And the reality is that most people want to lose weight without working out, which isn’t always that simple.

 A calorie isn’t simply a calorie when it comes to diet.
 Each type of food affects your body differently.
 A range of factors such as feelings of fullness, hunger, metabolism and even your gut bacteria actually come into play.